KholdStare/kholdstare.github.com/_posts/2020-05-26-faster-integer-parsing.markdown

 title: "Faster Integer Parsing"
 description: >
   Back with a post after 6 years of silence.
-If you had to parse a nanosecond-resolution epoch timestamp as quickly as possible, how would you do it?
+If you had to parse a microsecond-resolution epoch timestamp as quickly as possible, how would you do it?
 We'll take a look at using compiler intrinsics to do it in log(n) time.